RetroReversing/retroReversing/pages/leaks/HidemaruMailLeak.md

 # Introduction
 In 2020 and 2021 numerous secret files have been leaked from Nintendo thanks to **Zammis Clark**.
 Included in these files were the Corporate Emails inbox of an employee called **Murakawa Tsushin**.

+Note that this post is under construction, there are thousands of emails to go through, if you have any time then please consider contributing by editing this page in github.

 ## What was leaked
 The archive **teru-sama_mail_2006.7z** was leaked to 4chan on the **20th July 2021**, it is a dump of Murakawa Tsushin's emails from the Hidemaru Mail client.